 You can see if your business needs these additional requirements by checking your USDOT number or docket number with the Federal Motor Carrier Safety Administration.

-Your cost is based on a few factors, including:
+Your cost is based on several factors, including:

 If you’re using your own vehicle for work-specific activities, your personal auto policy wouldn’t cover you in the case of an accident.
 That’s why many small business owners purchase hired and non-owned auto insurance (HNOA).
 This liability policy covers accidents in personal, leased, and rented vehicles used for work purposes.